NomicFoundation/hardhat/docs/src/content/hardhat-vscode/docs/overview.md

 # Hardhat for Visual Studio Code

-[Hardhat for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity) is a Visual Studio Code extension that adds language support for [Solidity](https://soliditylang.org/) to Visual Studio Code, and provides editor integration for [Hardhat projects](https://hardhat.org/).
+[Hardhat for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity) is a VS Code extension that adds language support for [Solidity](https://soliditylang.org/) and provides editor integration for [Hardhat projects](https://hardhat.org/).
 Integrations for other tools are coming in the near future.

 Hardhat for Visual Studio code adds the following features: